Strengthening

 Our Partners

-The development of our MISSION KI minimum standard is supported by a strong partnership of leading institutions:
+The development of our MISSION KI Quality Standard is supported by a strong partnership of leading institutions: